How to Clean a Fabric Couch

 This was our sofas’ grubby “before” (pictures make it look better than it did in person).
 We got our two down blend Pottery Barn York couches (which I shared the full unbiased pro/con review about here) about a year ago.

-I was under the impression that the Sunbrella fabric would remain a crisp clean white with just needing the occasional spot treatment because it’s a super high performance upholstery fabric.
+I was under the impression that the Sunbrella removable covers would remain a crisp clean white with just needing the occasional spot treatment on stubborn stains because it’s a super high performance upholstery fabric.
 But time has proven to me that it still gets dingy just like you’d expect any white sofa would (surprise, surprise).

-We have a dog and two kiddos who spill all over them, track dirt all over them, and honestly, Robert and I aren’t exactly the easiest on these sofas either.
+We have a dog and two kiddos who spill all over them, track dirt all over them, leave pet hair everywhere, and honestly, Robert and I aren’t exactly the easiest on these sofas either.
 We have little to no rules against food and drinks on these couches, and our crew is a rowdy bunch, so you can imagine the carnage.

 It called for an all-over majorly intense couch cleaning.
 This method I use works on fabric chairs too, slipcovered or not.